nicholaschiang/hammock/README.md

 understandably cluttered inbox, letting you focus on and learn from the content you love in a distraction-free reading space.

+## Implementation

+Included below are some high-level descriptions of how Return of the Newsletter is implemented.
+The purpose of this writing is not so much to act as documentation but rather to encourage better README-driven development.

+#### Authentication

+Return of the Newsletter uses Firebase Authentication via a service worker that intercepts same-origin API requests and appends an authentication JWT header.

+This is advantageous as the front-end doesn't have to include the entire Firebase SDK on every page.
+Instead, we can determine login state by calling the specialized `/api/account` API route.

+#### Newsletters

+Return of the Newsletter currently fetches emails from your Google account on-demand from the client.
+This results in very slow loading times and thus **needs to be rectified**.

+## Development

+Return of the Newsletter aims to use the most cutting-edge, performant, and production-ready solutions available.
+Included below is our current selection and the reasoning behind it, but we're always open to improvements!

 #### Languages

 - [Typescript](https://www.typescriptlang.org) - As our language of choice